Wealth tax: Capital flight

-In term of investment, there were fewer investments in real-estate from people accountable of wealth tax.
+There were fewer real estate investments by people subject to the wealth tax.
 However, this movement could be explained more by the increase in household income, the low level of interest rates on mortgage loans and the general dynamics of the real estate market than by a sale, on the part of wealthy households, of property subject to the IFI for the benefit of investments in transferable securities, therefore the result in investment on corporate are not significant.
-Moreover, the fiscal reform on wealth tax had an insignificant level at the macroeconomic level for the corporate funds.
-For example, in 2020 for the non-financial society, the part of listed and non-listed share has been lower from the average of the previous period 2001-2019.
-It is also hard to measure the effect on corporate investment because of the Covid-19 crises which caused a shut-down of the economy in 2020.
+Moreover, the fiscal reform of the wealth tax had an insignificant effect on corporate funds at the macroeconomic level.
+For example, in 2020, for the non-financial sector, the share of listed and non-listed shares was lower than the average of the previous period, 2001–2019.
+It is also hard to measure the effect on corporate investment because of the COVID-19 crisis, which caused an economic shutdown in 2020.